Hornswoggle

-Dylan Mark Postl (born May 29, 1986) is an American professional wrestler.
-He is best known for his time in WWE under the ring name Hornswoggle.
+Dylan Mark Postl (born May 29, 1986) is an American professional wrestler and YouTuber best known under the ring name Hornswoggle.
+He is signed to WWE under a legends contract, having previously performed for the company as an in-ring competitor.
+He currently performs on the independent circuit, sometimes under the tweaked name Swoggle, and is also known for his tenure in Impact Wrestling.

 He debuted in WWE in 2006, allied with Finlay.
-Hornswoggle won the Cruiserweight Championship in its first stint, and then was revealed as Vince McMahon's bastard son, and was exposed as the Anonymous Raw General Manager who had controlled the Raw brand from June 21, 2010, to July 18, 2011.
-He also competed in Impact Wrestling.
+Hornswoggle won the Cruiserweight Championship and was the final champion in its first stint.
+He was then revealed, in kayfabe, to be Vince McMahon's bastard son, and was exposed as the Anonymous Raw General Manager who had controlled the Raw brand from June 21, 2010, to July 18, 2011.
+He left WWE in 2016.
+He also competed in Impact Wrestling from 2016 to 2019.

 Professional wrestling career

 Early career (2004–2006)

 Postl started his career in the Fox Valley Wrestling Alliance (FVWA), under the ring name Hardcore Wonder.
 In 2005, Postl appeared with National Wrestling Alliance territory NWA Wisconsin as "The World's Sexiest Midget" Shortstack, where he won the NWA Wisconsin X Division Championship.
 He also won the SSW Tag Team Championship with Devin Diamond, from The Pretty Hott Thangs (Ryan Kross and Josh Maxim) on May 19, 2006, in Oak Creek, Wisconsin.
 He relinquished the title after signing a contract with World Wrestling Entertainment.